vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/cookbook/advanced/style.md

 If you are not satisfied with the styling of some components and want to make some tweaks on them, you can override the theme’s default styles by adding CSS with `!important` in `index.scss`.

-If your changes involve modifying the component DOM (document structure), you may need to refer to the [Advanced → Customize Components](../guide/advanced/customize.md) section to customize the override of the component.
+If your changes involve modifying the component DOM (document structure), you may need to refer to the [Replace Theme Components](replace.md) section to customize the override of the component.

 ### Add New Layout or Edit theme

 To do some revamping of the whole theme, or want to add a new layout, you can extend the theme.
 The new theme can be stored locally in the project, or it can be republished as a new theme on npm.

-For related content, see [Advanced → Extending Theme](../guide/advanced/extend.md).
+For related content, see [Extending Theme](extend.md).